 Orthotics are customised foot inserts that are placed into your shoes to improve the function of the foot or redistribute foot pressures.
 At Lidcombe Podiatry, we use the newest 3D foot scanning technology to capture the shape of your foot accurately and ensure that the devices are tailored to improve your individual foot mechanics.

-Heel and arch pain: two of the most commonly reported of all foot pains.
-There may be a number of reasons for these symptoms - plantar fasciitis, achilles tendonitis, heel spur syndrome, retrocalcaneal bursitis and fat pad inflammation.
+A number of reasons for these symptoms – plantar fasciitis, achilles tendonitis, heel spur syndrome, retrocalcaneal bursitis and fat pad inflammation

-Forefoot pain: Often related to high forefoot pressure areas, forefoot pain can be a result of: Sesamoiditis, hallux limitus, Hallux abducto valgus (bunions), pain in the ball of the foot, Morton's neuromas (nerve sheath thickening in the forefoot, resulting in pain and numb toes)
+Can be a result of: sesamoiditis, hallux limitus, hallux abducto valgus (bunions), pain in the ball of the foot, Morton’s neuromas (nerve sheath thickening in the forefoot, resulting in pain and numb toes)

-Knee Pain: Patellofemoral syndrome is often a result of poor foot and lower limb biomechanics (and strength of muscles surrounding the patella).
-This condition may be treatable with muscle strengthening exercises and orthotics.
+Often a result of poor foot and lower limb biomechanics (and strength of muscles surrounding the patella).
+This condition may be treatable with muscle strengthening exercises and orthotics

 Book in for a Biomechanical Assessment!